gersimuca/clothing-marketplace-api/README.md

-Here's a `README.md` template for your **Second-Hand Clothes Marketplace API**.
-This file includes installation, setup, usage instructions, API endpoint descriptions, and other essential information.

----

 # Second-Hand Clothes Marketplace API

 This project is a REST API for a second-hand clothes marketplace, allowing users to publish, sell, and manage second-hand garments.
 Built with Java and Spring Boot, it supports authentication, publishing, and managing garment listings with JWT-secured endpoints.